Learning nonlinear hybrid automata from input--output time-series data: HA Learning from Input--Output Trajectories

 \cref{algorithm:segmentation} outlines our segmentation algorithm.
 For simplicity, we present an algorithm for a single trajectory; this algorithm is applied to each trajectory obtained from the system.
 First, for each point in the trajectory, we estimate the derivative using forward and backward BDF ($\mathit{fwd}_i$ and $\mathit{bwd}_i$, respectively) and deem the point as a candidate of change points if $rd(\mathit{fwd}_i, \mathit{bwd}_i)$ exceeds the threshold.
 For example, among the three red circles in \cref{figure:illustration_segments}, we have $\mathit{fwd}_i \approx \mathit{bwd}_i$ for the one in \cref{figure:illustration_segments:not_candidate} and $rd(\mathit{fwd}_i, \mathit{bwd}_i) \gg 0$ for the others.
 Thus, the red circles in \cref{figure:illustration_segments:candidate_but_not_change,figure:illustration_segments:change} are the candidates of the change point.
 We remark that $\mathit{fwd}_i$ and $\mathit{bwd}_i$ are computed with the trajectory $\tau|_{\O}$ projected to the output variables, and our segmentation is not sensitive to the change in the input variables $\I$.

 When there are consecutive candidates of the change points, we take the first one satisfying $rd(\mathit{bwd}_i, \mathit{bwd}_{i+1}) \geq \thresholdDiffBackwardBDF$ to precisely estimate the change point.
 Such an optimization is justified under the assumption that there are at least $2M-1$ points between two consecutive mode changes.
 For example, in the example shown in \cref{figure:illustration_segments}, the red circle in \cref{figure:illustration_segments:change} is deemed to be the change point because this is the first candidate satisfying $rd(\mathit{bwd}_i, \mathit{bwd}_{i+1}) \geq \thresholdDiffBackwardBDF$.
+Note that, in inferring ODEs, we consider only the points within a segment that satisfy $rd(\mathit{fwd}_i, \mathit{bwd}_i) \le \thresholdDiffForwardBackwardBDF$.
+This means that candidate points near the boundary of change points are excluded if they do not meet this condition.
+This is similar to the approach proposed by Jin et al.~\cite{jin2021inferring}

 The algorithm splits the trajectories at the identified change points into segments; the change points are not included in the segments.
-Notice that our twofold identification of change points is an enhancement to Jin et al.~\cite{jin2021inferring}, which takes all our candidates as change points and drops them from the resulting segments.
-Our enhancement allows more points to be included in the resulting segments, which makes the subsequent phases more precise.
+Our approach improves upon Jin et al.~\cite{jin2021inferring} by adapting their approach for learning switched dynamical systems to the problem of learning hybrid systems.
+Specifically, we identify change points in a twofold manner.
+While their approach considers all candidates as change points and drops them from resulting segments, we go a step further and determine the closest change point that precisely separates modes.
+To achieve this, we search for candidate points until the condition $\mathit{bwd}_i \approx \mathit{bwd}_{i+1}$ is no longer satisfied.
+This adaptation enables us to include candidate points in the segment actively involved in the transition action, leading to more accurate identification of the transition process.